-To report the findings of the Grounds Maintenance (GM) Contract Task & Finish Group including soft market testing and the implications of Hertfordshire County Council (HCC) verge maintenance.
+To report the findings and conclusions of the Grounds Maintenance (GM) Contract Task and Finish Group including the implications of Hertfordshire County Council (HCC) verge maintenance.

-RECO MMENDATIONS FOR OVERVIEW AND SCRUTINY: The Committee is invited to recommend to the Executive, that the council: (A) Offers the contract for a term of 8 years with the potential for a 5 year extension (B) Designs and tenders a contract which delivers the same quality standards (described in Essential Reference Paper 'B') across the district continuing with a performance/output approach as opposed to a scheduled delivery of works (C) Makes savings to offset the increase in costs of a new contract by no longer funding a "top up" to cut Hertfordshire County Council grass to the East Hertfordshire Council standard (saving approximately £800,000 over the contract term).
+RECO MMENDATIONS FOR EXECUTIVE: That: (A) The council procures a new contract for the provision of grounds maintenance services with a Competitive Procedure with Negotiation as the preferred procurement approach; (B) the contract be let for a term of 8 years with the potential for a 5 year extension; (C) the contract be designed to deliver the same quality standards (described in Essential Reference Paper 'B') across the district on EHC land, continuing with a performance/output approach as opposed to a scheduled delivery of works; and (D) savings be made to offset the increase in costs of a new contract by no longer funding a "top up" to cut Hertfordshire County Council verges to the East

+Hertfordshire Council standard (saving approximately £800,000 over the contract term).